 Quality of Life Indicators in Context by Hazel Henderson

-Total US nonfarm payroll employment in February increased by 235,000 after January’s estimated 227,000 which was revised upward to 238,000.
+Total US nonfarm payroll employment in March added only 98,000 jobs while downward revision in February fell from 235,000 to 219,000 and in January from 238,000 to 216,000.
 In 2016, job gains totaled 2.2 million.
-A strong ending to the Obama presidency for the incoming Trump team.
-The labor force participation rose to 63.0%, as people returned to looking for jobs, with the unemployment rate at 4.7%, but 8.1% for African Americans.
-GDP increased at an annual rate of 3.54% in the third quarter of 2016, with the recovery still on track.
+In the first 3 months of 2017 job gains averaged 178,000 per month.
+A strong ending to the Obama presidency contrasts with the incoming Trump team.
+The labor force participation remains at 63.0%, as people returned to looking for jobs, with the unemployment rate fell to 4.5%, but 8.0% for African Americans.
+GDP increased at an annual rate of 3.54% in the third quarter of 2016, slowing to 2.1% in the 4th Quarter.
 Labor market statistics are notoriously subject to revision.
-The number of unemployed is 7.5 million people.
-There were 522,000 discouraged workers while the employment-population ratio rose to 60.0%.
-Markets rebounded in the USA after Trump’s victory and ...
+The number of unemployed declined ...

 The Global Boom in New Indicators